 For the Terrasse des Vents – a vast, green and graded promenade overlooking the Loire, that could be translated as “wind terrace” – Fichtre dreamt up outdoor furniture with circular modules made of concrete millstones and wide wooden trays.
 Low, or coffee tables, high tables, seats, hammocks, parasols... the size and design of each varies, depending on how they are used.

-Inspired by the shape of the grain millstones used to grind cereals or spices, Fichtre invites us to their simple and user-friendly table for a family picnic, a barbecue with friends, or even a nap, for a relaxing break along the Voyage à Nantes green line!
+Inspired by the shape of the grain millstones used to grind cereals or spices, Fichtre invites us to their simple and user-friendly table for a family picnic, or even a nap, for a relaxing break along the Voyage à Nantes green line!

 © Martin Argyroglo